awsdocs/aws-lambda-developer-guide/doc_source/sam-cli-requirements.md

 # Install SAM Local<a name="sam-cli-requirements"></a>

 SAM Local is a tool that also allows faster, iterative development of your Lambda function code, which is explained at [Test Your Serverless Applications Locally Using SAM Local \(Public Beta\)](test-sam-local.md)\.
-To use SAM Local, you first need need to install Docker\.
+To use SAM Local, you first need to install Docker\.

 ## Installing Docker<a name="sam-cli-requirements-docker"></a>